mina-skunk/william-lohan/README.md

 ## 🔭 I’m currently working on

-I'm a PHP backend and Vue.js frontend developer for an internal software company.
+I'm a dotnet backend and Vue.js frontend developer for courseware.
 In my free time I work on blogs for [Unicorn Utterances](https://unicorn-utterances.com/unicorns/splatkillwill) and game dev / 3d modeling.

 ## 🌱 I’m currently learning